Maroua-El-Imame/pands-project/README.md

 **3.2** <u>Methods used for collection/generation of data:</u>

 Download [**Iris data set**](https://archive.ics.uci.edu/dataset/53/iris)
-This is the process of retrieving the datafrom an online source.
+the process of retrieving the data from an online source.
-The file was downloaded to ensure the data locally available and ready for analysis.
+The file was downloaded to ensure the data is locally available and ready for analysis.

 **3.3** <u>Methods for processing the data:</u>

-🔹Program dev progress :
+Program dev progress :

+🔹Part 1 :

 -Import PYthon packages/libraries for data processing.
 -In this repository, read the 'iris.data' file in csv format through the identified file path
 -View the dataframe